-A TID's termination must be completed according to deadlines established by law.
+Municipalities must terminate TIDs according to deadlines established by law.

 Follow these steps to terminate a TID:

 1. Adopt a termination resolution

 - A municipality must adopt a termination resolution when either of these occur: - " TID reached its maximum life - " TID received tax increment payments that equal the project costs - A municipality may also choose to terminate the TID for some other reason